Privacy Policy

 The provision of personal data is voluntary; however, failure to provide the data necessary to process an enquiry may prevent the Law Firm from responding or continuing communication.

-With regard to data required by law, providing such data may be a condition for the conclusion or performance of a contract or for the fulfilment of the Law Firm’s legal obligations.
+With regard to data required by law, the provision of such data may be a condition for the conclusion or performance of a contract or for the fulfilment of the Law Firm’s legal obligations.

 The Law Firm does not use the personal data of Website users to make decisions based solely on automated processing, including profiling, which would produce legal effects concerning the user or similarly significantly affect them.